terrainthesky-hub/terrainthesky-hub.github.io/_posts/2024-6-29-Local-LLM-Discord-Bot.md

 ![image](https://github.com/terrainthesky-hub/terrainthesky-hub.github.io/assets/60892621/1199fde3-3750-4d64-9c0d-d1ba29f1292e)

 You'll want to take note of the bot token on the bot page on from the left tab to save for later.
-Now you're ready to write the python code.
+Now you're ready to write the Python code.
 Create a bot.py file:

     import os
     from dotenv import load_dotenv